nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 #.
 On MacOS and Linux, give ``nrfutil`` execute permissions by typing ``chmod +x nrfutil`` in a terminal or using a file browser.
    This is typically a checkbox found under file properties.
 #.
-On MacOS, To run the nrfutil executable you need to allow it in the system settings.
+On MacOS, to run the nrfutil executable you need to allow it in the system settings.
 #.
 Verify the version of the nRF Util installation on your machine by running the following command::

       nrfutil --version